 - In a large bowl, mix the milk, sugar, melted butter, salt, and egg.
 Let it sit if the temperature of this mixture is over 110F otherwise it will kill the yeast.
 Once at 110F or below, add the yeast mixture and mix to combine.½ cup milk, 1/4 cup sugar, 1/3 cup unsalted butter, 1 teaspoon salt, 1 large egg

 - Add in 2 cups of flour and mix until smooth.
 Add additional flour, 1/2 cup at a time, until the dough is easy to handle (the amount of flour that you need will vary).4 cups flour

 - Roll the dough out onto a lightly floured surface and knead for 5 to 10 minutes.
 Place the dough into a greased bowl (you can use 1-2 tsp of vegetable oil to coat the bowl you mixed everything in).
 Cover bowl with saran wrap and then a kitchen towel.
 Let sit until the dough has doubled in size, approximately 60-90 minutes.

 - When dough has doubled in size, punch it down.
-Then put it back on a floured surface and using a rolling pin, roll the dough into a rectangle approximately 15x9 inches.
+Then put it back on a floured surface and using a rolling pin, roll the dough into a rectangle approximately 15×9 inches.

 - Mix the filling of cream cheese, butter, and lemon zest together in a medium bowl.
 Spread the mixture over the dough in a thin layer.
 Depending on the exact size of your dough, you may need a little more to coat it all.8 ounces cream cheese, 1 Tablespoon unsalted butter, 1 large lemon

-- Spread the blueberry lemon fruit spread across the cream cheese mixture.
+- Spread the blueberry jam across the cream cheese mixture.
 Add more if desired.1/4 cup blueberry jam

 - From the long edge, tightly roll the dough all the way to the other long edge and pinch dough together to seal.